Checklist for Shoes and Socks That Fit Well

 - Buy shoes in the evening when your feet are more likely to be swollen.
 This will give you a better fit throughout the day.

 - Look for shoes that have roomy toe boxes (the space around the toes).
 Shoes with roomy toe boxes will help prevent bunions and blisters.

 - Try on shoes while wearing the kind of socks you will usually wear with those shoes.

-- Tell the store clerk that you have diabetes.
+- If you can, shop in person and not online.
+Tell the store clerk that you have diabetes.
 If the clerk doesn't know why that matters, ask for a clerk who does or try another store.

 - Choose shoes made of comfortable materials.

 Good shoes are made of materials that are flexible and don't make your feet sweat.
 Soft leather is a good choice.
 Athletic shoes are usually made of comfortable materials.

 - Avoid shoes that don't protect your feet.

 - Don't wear sandals.
 Sandals don't protect your feet from scrapes or cuts.